 Everything you need to know about Enonic's rich text editor

-The rich text editor in Enonic XP features a wide range of functionality, allowing you to focus on the stuff that matters: excellent content.
+The rich text editor in Enonic features a wide range of functionality, allowing you to focus on creating excellent content.

 A rich text editor saves your content editors time by not having to write in cumbersome HTML codes, and it can contribute to keep your website, apps, and other digital experiences brand compliant.

 The Content Studio in Enonic includes a rich text editor, and here are some of the most important features.

 The usual suspects

 As you have come to expect from any word processing tool, you get to choose paragraph format, bold, italics, underline, text alignment, ordered and unordered lists, indents, links, tables, anchors, images, and more in Enonic’s rich text editor.

 Drag and drop images

 You can of course insert images in the rich text editor field, but a handy and time-saving feature in Enonic is the ability to drag and drop images directly into and around in the text editor.
 If you want to upload an image from your computer, just choose "Image," then drag and drop it at your location of choice.
 Easy peasy.

 Also, while we’re at image handling: You can easily double-click your inserted image to edit the alt text.
 This can come in handy for both SEO and accessibility purposes—boosting your website ranking.

 In Enonic it is possible to set up macros—little programming instructions—for just about anything.
 In the case of a rich text editor, your developers can for instance set up the possibility to add videos, social media, block quotes, or any other functionality you as a content editor require through macros.